 Automation-specific additions

-On-boarding for automation projects should augment the IT on-boarding process by adding other necessary components such as PLC or DCS programming tools, fieldbus network cards, configuration management accounts for code check-in and check-out, defect tracking accounts控制工程网版权所有, test system accounts控制工程网版权所有, documentation system accounts控制工程网版权所有, project management too
+On-boarding for automation projects should augment the IT on-boarding process by adding other necessary components such as PLC or DCS programming toolsCONTROL ENGINEERING China版权所有, fieldbus network cards, configuration management accounts for code check-in and check-out控制工程网版权所有, defect tracking accounts, test system accounts, documentation system accounts, project management too